matrix-org/matrix-spec-proposals/drafts/use_cases.rst

   - Message a user (with user ID)
   - Leave a recent room
   - Open a room
+  - Open a chat history link.

 Chat Screen
  What's visible:
   - Enough scrollback to fill a "screen full" of content.
   - Each message: timestamp, user ID, display name at the time the message was sent, avatar URL at the time the message was sent, whether it was a bing message or not.
   - User list: for each user: presence, current avatar url in the room, current